 If you have prior experience in learning German, you usually have to take a small test, so you can be placed at the appropriate level.
 After taking the test, I signed up for the next available German A2-2 class at the Volkshochschule Köln.

 I presented my international Student ID and paid in cash for the A2-2 level as well as the B1 and B2 classes.
 At this particular school, there’s no option to pay with a foreign credit card, or debit card (even if it’s a visa, or mastercard).
-Make copies of all the class receipts (you’ll need this for the visa).
+Make copies of all the class receipts (you’ll need this for your German Student Visa).

-When you apply for a student visa, you need to prove that you have enough funds to cover all your expenses while you’re living abroad.
+When you apply for a German Student Visa, you need to prove that you have enough funds to cover all your expenses while you’re living abroad.
 In 2017, you needed to show that you have 750 EUR per month.
 The money needs to be in Germany.

 Here’s the tricky part.
 Depending which Ausländerbehörde (Aliens/Foreigners Department) visa officer you’re talking to, you’ll get different information on what type of bank account to open.
-This proved to be the most frustrating part about getting a visa.
+This proved to be the most frustrating part about getting my German Student Visa.

 For the purpose of getting your visa, you need a statement of bank account (Kontoauszug).
 This is something you can print if you have online banking.
 Otherwise, you can have a bank assistant help you do this.